ACTION THAT BRINGS LASTING PROSPERITY FOR PEOPLE AND NATURE

-- Networks of Women Are Improving Conservation and Their Lives: At the recent World Conservation Congress, the Conservancy brought together representatives from Papua New Guinea, Solomon Islands, the CTI Women Leaders’ Forum and our Northern Australia program to learn from one another and share their stories at this global conservation event, held once every four years.
+- Networks of Women Are Improving Conservation and Their Lives: At the recent World Conservation Congress, TNC brought together representatives from Papua New Guinea, Solomon Islands, the CTI Women Leaders’ Forum and our Northern Australia program to learn from one another and share their stories at this global conservation event, held once every four years.
 This Congress gave the women a rich learning environment where ideas were exchanged across the three countries and from the many global connections made throughout the conference.

 - Uniting Women Around Conservation, Culture and Community: TNC has brought together women from three local communities in the Solomon Islands to form KAWAKI, a group of women dedicated to raising awareness about conservation in their villages and protecting the largest hawksbill turtle nesting area in the South Pacific.
 In collaboration with TNC, the women work to protect sea turtle nesting habitats and have developed a set of environment education materials that can be used to present information in schools and villages without electricity.
 Most recently, women have taken ranger trainings and for the first time ever, female rangers are now joining the forces in patrolling these habitats.

 - Nature’s Leading Women Event: This event brought together women from four regions to participate in financial literacy, business management and leadership training.
 It also served as an opportunity for the women to learn from each other and showcase how they are protecting their environment and creating better opportunities for their communities.

 - Securring Food Through Fisheries: In Raja Ampat Regency, West Papua, Indonesia, TNC has been promoting conservation and sustainable fishing practices by supporting women in local communities.
 We’re training communities in how do identify, size and weigh more than 120 species of deep water fish to inform sound management practices.